Kangchenjunga

 Until 1852, Kangchenjunga was assumed to be the highest mountain in the world.
-However, precise calculations and meticulous measurements by the Great Trigonometrical Survey of India in 1849 showed that Mount Everest, known as Peak XV at the time, is actually higher.
+However, precise calculations and meticulous measurements by the Great Trigonometrical Survey of India in 1849 showed that Mount Everest, known as Peak XV at the time, is higher.
 After allowing for further verification of all calculations, it was officially announced in 1856 that Kangchenjunga is the third-highest mountain in the world.

-Kangchenjunga is a sacred mountain in Nepal and Sikkim and was first climbed on 25 May 1955 by Joe Brown and George Band, who were part of the 1955 British Kangchenjunga expedition.
+Kangchenjunga is considered a sacred mountain in Nepal and Sikkim.
+It was first climbed on 25 May 1955 by Joe Brown and George Band, who were part of the 1955 British Kangchenjunga expedition.
 They stopped just short of the true summit, keeping a promise given to Tashi Namgyal, the Chogyal of the Kingdom of Sikkim, that the top of the mountain would remain inviolate.
 The Indian side of the mountain is off limits to climbers.
 In 2016, the adjoining Khangchendzonga National Park was declared a UNESCO World Heritage Site.

 Etymology

+The brothers Hermann, Adolf and Robert Schlagintweit explained the local name (which they transcribed 'Kanchinjínga'), as meaning "the five treasures of the high snow", and originating from the Tibetan words gangs /bo/, meaning snow and ice; chen, /bo/ meaning great; mdzod /bo/, meaning treasure; and lnga /bo/, meaning five.

+The local Lhopo people believe that the treasures are hidden but reveal themselves to the devout when the world is in peril; the treasures comprise salt, gold, turquoise and precious stones, sacred scriptures, invincible armour or ammunition, grain and medicine.

-Kangchenjunga is the official spelling adopted by Douglas Freshfield, Alexander Mitchell Kellas and the Royal Geographical Society, and provides the most accurate English rendition of the Tibetan pronunciation.
-Freshfield referred to the spelling used by the Indian Government since the late 19th century.
+Kangchenjunga is the official spelling used by the Indian Government since the late 19th century; Douglas Freshfield, Alexander Mitchell Kellas and the Royal Geographical Society adopted this spelling, which, it was concluded, provides the most accurate English rendition of the Tibetan pronunciation.
 Alternative spellings include Kanchenjunga, Khangchendzonga and Kangchendzönga.

-The brothers Hermann, Adolf and Robert Schlagintweit explained the local name 'Kanchinjínga', meaning "the five treasures of the high snow", as originating from the Tibetan words "gangs" /bo/, meaning snow and ice; "chen", /bo/ meaning great; "mdzod", meaning treasure; and "lnga", meaning five.

-The local Lhopo people believe that the treasures are hidden but reveal themselves to the devout when the world is in peril; the treasures comprise salt, gold, turquoise and precious stones, sacred scriptures, invincible armor or ammunition, grain and medicine.